xingyingwang/smart_contracts/week-3-tutorial.md

 Bitcoin defines a stack based smart contract langauge, that is not turing complete!

->Note: can you answer the following questions:
+Can you answer the following questions:
->- What is Turing Competeness?
+1. What is Turing Competeness?
->- Why is Bitcoin's scripting language not turing complete?
+2. Why is Bitcoin's scripting language not turing complete?
->- Do we realistically expect to have turing completeness in any smart contract platform?
+3. Do we realistically expect to have turing completeness in any smart contract platform?

 For the following problems we may wish to make use of the Bitcoin script reference guide: https://en.bitcoin.it/wiki/Script\